andrewspearson/Log4Shell-Detection/README.md

 5. 156001 -  Apache Log4j JAR Detection (Windows)
 6. 156002 - Apache Log4j < 2.15.0 Remote Code Execution

+All plugins except for 155998 are also agent capable.

 **These plugins are released in feed version 202112110647 and later.
 You might need to [force a plugin update](https://docs.tenable.com/nessus/Content/UpdateNessusSoftware.htm).
 Currently the [Tenable plugins page](https://www.tenable.com/plugins/search?q=cves%3A%28%22CVE-2021-44228%22%29&sort=&page=1) does not show these plugins, but they are released!**

 **NOTE:**